The Kitchens, Food & Cooks of the Occupy Movement

 Ironically, one of the best meals I had at Occupy Wall Street was pizza delivered cold one late fall afternoon.
 It wasn’t cooked or even re-heated on site, but the effect that delivery of nourishment had on the people I sat with was deep.
 Cigarettes in hand, seated cross-legged on the Zucotti asphalt, they paused an intense conversation on immigration policy to say a blessing.
 I put down my camera and notebook as they beckoned me to join them.
 “You’re the food lady, right?”
 Cold pizza passed from hand to hand until it landed in my lap.
 No plate necessary.
 This was a protest picnic.

-To see the rest of my Instagram photos from Occupy, and scroll back.
+To see the rest of my Instagram photos from Occupy,

 (images: Sara Kate Gillingham-Ryan)